 Physical accessibility of classroom buildings and rooms remain a challenge on this campus.
 To assist students with mobility needs, Sid Davis works closely with the Scheduling office coordinating all classroom holds and changes.
 Each semester, classes of students with mobility needs are evaluated to determine the level of accessibility of the assigned classrooms.
 Classrooms are either held (preventing other departments from moving the locations without our approval) or moved.
 In addition, based on need, either accessible chairs or tables are added to the classroom.
-For Summer 2019, Fall 2019 and Spring 2020 combined, we held 462 and moved 14 classes.
-In addition, approximately 70 individualized pieces of furniture (non-standard tables, chairs, etc..) were placed.
-To assist with coordination of many accommodations, 265 students were granted priority registration.
+During the 2020-21 academic year, there was very little demand for classroom hold and changes due to most courses being held virtually.
+To assist with coordination of many accommodations, 549 students were granted priority registration.